5 Reasons to Build Your Own Hospital CRM and How it Will Help You to Become More Patient-Centered

 Only providers that systematically and accurately measure patient satisfaction can call themselves patient-centered.

 Oddly enough, for a long time, doctors were the ones to measure patient satisfaction purely from their point of view and then everyone was surprised that it didn’t correlate with health outcomes.
+Research has shown that only patients themselves can determine whether they are satisfied with the care they’ve received from a provider.
+And, not surprisingly, the patients’ perception of care quality does correlate with the treatment results.
+The results include faster recovery, a better emotional state, and fewer diagnostic tests and referrals.

 In addition, patient satisfaction data is invaluable in improving a medical organization and becoming more competitive.